© 2026 WGCU News

 “Keeping things simple, keeping it lighthearted, making sure it’s fun, and of course giving everyone a sample of food.
 People love samples," she said.

-The day we attended, she was demonstrating healthier versions of sweet treats like peanut butter balls, sweet potato brownies, and fruit salad with honey lime dressing.
+The day we attended she was demonstrating healthier versions of sweet treats like peanut butter balls, sweet potato brownies, and a fruit salad with honey lime dressing.

-Galeos says she is constantly innovating and won't repeat a class topic within a year.
+Galeos said she is constantly innovating and won't repeat a class topic within a year.

 “I would say 70 percent of my classes are health conscious, and the other 30 percent, we’re just teaching you the technique and we’re making authentic foods,” she said.